 Nagoya Gakuin University

-Courses open to North Central College exchange students include: Japanese language (five levels), Japanese linguistics, history, business management, economics, literature and international relations.
-Other courses include Japanese intercultural communication, Japanese culture, badminton and karate.
+Courses open to North Central College exchange students include Japanese language (five levels), Japanese linguistics, religion, history, business management, economics, literature, society and international relations.
+Other courses include Japanese intercultural communication, Japanese culture, a Seminar on Japanese Studies, badminton and karate.

 Students have the chance to participate in field trips to historically rich places such as Ise Shrine, Iga Ninja Village and Mt.
 Fuji.
 Internships are also available for students with an intermediate/high level of Japanese.

 Students are required to complete GLS 277 in the spring term prior to studying abroad.